 9 Fulfillment and universal consciousness.

-Later occult numerologists would incorporate the abstract “0” into numerology and bestow it with a mystical connotation as representing the Cosmic Egg within the primordial Void, but from the point of the popular occult practice of numerology “0” is not used and only rational integers (1-9) are considered in numerological calculations.
+Later occult numerologists would incorporate the abstract “0” into numerology and bestow it with the mystical connotations of non-existence, non-being, the non-manifested, the unlimited perfect form as representing the Cosmic Egg within the primordial Void.
+But from the point of the popular occult practice of numerology “0” is not used and only rational integers (1-9) are considered in traditional numerological calculations.

 As this occult theory of Numerology is promoted, each number has a unique vibration giving it certain properties.
 These properties can shed light onto a person's behavior or predict whether romantic partners are compatible.
 Numerological analysis can determine a person's lucky number or lucky day.
 Numerology is often claimed to be an effective method when it comes to playing such games like bingo, roulette, keno, lotteries and other games with numbers.
 Special tools called the Lucky number generators are used to find out person’s lucky numbers based on basic principles of this system.
 Though one might legitimately ask why so many so called "numerologists" make their living selling lucky numbers to others instead of using them to win for themselves.